On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Witt Motives, Real Motives and the Real Étale Topology

-\begin{corr} For any field $k$ of characteristic not two, the sheaf $\ul{W}[1/2]$ on $Sm(k)$ is a sheaf in the rét-topology. \end{corr} \begin{proof} Recall that the (Nisnevich!) sheaf of unramified Witt groups $\ul{W}$ is just the sheaf associated (in the Zariski topology) to the presheaf $\tilde{W}$ of Witt groups \cite[Theorem A]{panin-witt-purity}. \end{proof}
+\begin{corr} For any field $k$ of characteristic not two, the sheaf $\ul{W}[1/2]$ on $Sm(k)$ is a sheaf in the rét-topology.
+Moreover the natural map $\ZZ[1/2] \to \ul{W}[1/2]$ induces an isomorphism $a_\ret \ZZ[1/2] = \ul{W}[1/2]$. \end{corr} \begin{proof} The (Nisnevich!) sheaf of unramified Witt groups $\ul{W}$ is just the sheaf associated (in the Zariski topology) with the presheaf $W$ of Witt groups \cite[Theorem A]{panin-witt-purity}. \end{proof}

-We now consider a ``rét-version'' of the category $EMW_k[1/2]\Mod$ and denote it $(EMW_k[1/2]\Mod)^{\ret}$.
-We can describe it either as the Bousfield localisation of $EMW_k[1/2]\Mod$ at the rét-hypercovers, or as the category constructed from chain complexes of rét-sheaves of $\ul W[1/2]$ modules by the same process as $EMW_k[1/2]\Mod$ is constructed from chain complexes of Nisnevich sheaves.
-Either way we find an adjunction